MSc in Maternal Health Nursing: Career, Skills, Scope, Options, Outlook

 • Keeping accurate and detailed records of patient care

-In addition to these tasks, maternal health nurses may also have broader roles and responsibilities in their work setting.
+In addition to these tasks, maternal health nurses may have broader roles and responsibilities in their work setting.
 These may include:

 • Serving as a patient advocate: Maternal health nurses may work to protect the rights and interests of their patients, ensuring that they receive the best possible care.